-A family favorite, this Armenian Macaroni and Cheese is the easiest baked mac and cheese recipe you’ll ever try.
-It also freezes beautifully, and is great for entertaining.
+Armenian macaroni and cheese is the easiest baked mac and cheese recipe you'll ever try.
+It’s sometimes called mock sou boreg (fake water boreg/borek) or poohree macaron (oven macaroni).
+This easy egg noodle mac and cheese with feta freezes beautifully and is great for entertaining.

 I love macaroni and cheese.
 Over the years I have made countless variations, both baked and stove-top.
-One of my personal favorites is Armenian Macaroni and Cheese.
-The top and edges are crunchy between the crispy noodles and the bread crumbs, while the noodles beneath are perfectly al dente.
-This simple mac and cheese is flavored simply with Feta cheese and herbs, and bound together with the addition of eggs.
-Because this macaroni and cheese is on the firmer size, you can easily cut the squares and then freeze them in a freezer bag for easy reheating at a later time.
-Delicious!
+One of my personal favorites is Armenian macaroni and cheese.
+The top and edges are crunchy between the crispy noodles and the bread crumbs, while the cheesy egg noodles beneath are perfectly al dente.

-This is so simple, it’s going to blow your mind.
-First, grease a baking dish or pan, and dust the bottom with dried breadcrumbs.
-Meanwhile, boil wide egg noodles in salted water until al dente, and then drain.
+This Armenian macaroni and cheese is so simple, it's going to blow your mind.
+First, grease a baking dish or pan and dust the bottom with dried breadcrumbs.
+Meanwhile, boil wide or extra-wide egg noodles in salted water until al dente and then drain.

 Dump the drained egg noodles back into their pot off the heat.
-Stir in butter until melted, then grated feta cheese, beaten eggs, milk, and seasonings.
-It’s really that easy!
+Stir in butter until melted, then grated or crumbled feta cheese, beaten eggs, milk, chopped parsley, and seasonings.
+It's really that easy!
 No need to make a white sauce like most other macaroni and cheese.
-The eggs will help bind the mac and cheese
+The eggs will help bind the mac and cheese.

 Pour the noodles into the prepared baking dish.
-Spread it out so it’s even and flat.
-Then simply top with more bread crumbs.
-This mac and cheese will bake for 40 to 50 minutes, and then broil for just a few more to ensure a super crispy layer on top.
+Spread it out so it's even and flat (PHOTO 1).
+Then simply top with more bread crumbs tossed in olive oil (PHOTO 2).
+These cheesy egg noodles will bake for 40 to 50 minutes, and then broil for just a few more to ensure a super crispy layer on top (PHOTO 3).
 Easy peasy!

 Other recipes you may like